RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

 {{<image filename="images/rc/saml/okta_saml_group_10.png" alt="" >}}{{</image>}}

-An edit modal screen will appear, where you can modify the mapping field for the whole group.
+You can modify the mapping field for the whole group on the edit screen that appears.

 {{<image filename="images/rc/saml/okta_saml_group_11.png" alt="" >}}{{</image>}}